KrusnikViers/Docker-MTProxy/README.md

 Binary inside: [f9158e3129efd4c from 19 Jul 2018](https://github.com/TelegramMessenger/MTProxy/commit/f9158e3129efd4ccdc291aefb840209791226a77)

 ### How to run:
 All you need is an installed docker.
-Server can be configured with the special json dictionary file, where all the fields are top level key-value pairs.
-If the field is absent, it's value is set to default.
+A server must be configured with the special json dictionary file, mounted as `/configuration.json`.
+To get configuration template, you may run a container with an empty configuration file (only `{}` inside).

+After the configuration file is mounted, it will be modified from inside the container, so that generated data will be kept after restart.
+Changing this file on the host would not affect the container until the manual container restart.

+Configuration parameters:

 * `keys`: An array of client keys, if you have generated some before.
 By default, this array is empty.
 * `new_keys`: Number of new client keys to generate.
 If you have no existing keys, you should generate at least one.
 Default value: 1